Skip navigation

 Yoga

-Once a serious cause has been ruled out by your provider, try not to pay close attention to heart palpitations.
+Once a serious cause has been ruled out by your health care provider, try not to pay close attention to heart palpitations.
 This may cause stress.
 However, contact your provider if you notice a sudden increase or a change in them.

 When to Contact a Medical Professional